The Problem with Teaching to the Middle

 • Students learn concepts and skills at different speeds.
 Because of this, many are overwhelmed by whole-class instruction, or in some cases, underwhelmed.

-So, if learners are adaptive, long for personalized, recognitive instruction, and are learning and mastering standards at different rates, why is Tier 1 instruction still considered something that must be standardized?
+So, if learners long for personalized instruction, are able to quickly adapt, and learn at different rates and in different ways, why is Tier 1 instruction still considered something that must be standardized?

 “Teaching to the Middle”

-If you’ve been in education for any amount of time, you’ve heard the old adage “teaching to the middle.”
+If you’ve worked in education at all, you’ve heard the old adage “teaching to the middle.”
 While the concept in theory is based on inclusivity, in practice it’s very exclusive.
 As with most things, students fall across all ranges on the learning spectrum, and very few actually land in the middle.

 For students who aren’t yet learning at grade level, teaching to the middle leaves them behind as they struggle to catch up to where instruction begins.
 And, while most educators work especially hard to recognize and help students who are academically behind reach at least grade level, how many teachers struggle with knowing what to do for the students in their class who are above grade level?
 Unfortunately, in the current mindset of education, being a student learning above grade level simply equates to more work, not necessarily more in-depth instruction.